Leeds vs Wolves final score: Hosts secure draw amid late drama

 Tyler Roberts came on for Harrison at half time as Leeds continued to ask all of the questions.

-Leeds huffed and puffed, as Wolves at back and soaked up the pressure.
+Leeds huffed and puffed, as Wolves at back and soaked up the pressure, and the hosts were dealt a blow as Raphinha came off with an injury.

 Substitute Joe Gelhardt flashed a shot over, and in the 94th minute Leeds were level.

-Gelhardt then won a penalty kick in stoppage time, as Rodrigo equalized to send Elland Road and grab a deserved point for the hosts.
+Gelhardt won a penalty kick in stoppage time, as Rodrigo equalized to send Elland Road will and grab a deserved point for the hosts.